Review of the Coway Bidetmega 200 Bidet Seat

 My biggest complaint about the Bidetmega 200 is about the controls that are attached to the right side of the toilet seat.
 It’s difficult to read the controls when seated and could be a real issue for larger body types.
 There are a number of controls that you can preset, like water temp, water pressure and how hot you want the toilet seat, but the stop, start, front and rear, buttons are in a 4-button circle that makes no sense.
 The rear button is on the right, and the stop button is in the front.
 If I were navigating this using only my hand and my linear thinking, I’d like the front button to be in the front, rear in the rear, etc. The control panel is marked with Braille for the visually impaired and Coway includes a guide so you can locate the buttons by touch.

-If the control panel sounds like a deal-breaker, Coway just launched the Bidetmega 400 ($599.00, a $150 premium), which has the same features of the Bidetmega 200 but comes with a wireless remote control and built-in night light.
+If the control panel sounds like a deal-breaker, Coway just launched the Bidetmega 400 ($599.00, a $150 premium, check price on Amazon), which has the same features of the Bidetmega 200 but comes with a wireless remote control and built-in night light.

 Cleaning the Coway Bidetmega 200